RoozbehSanaei/Stat-and-ML-Blogs/README.md

 # Statistics and Machine Learning Blogs
-This collection aims to gather blogs and other online resources explaining basic statistical and machine learning concepts simply and clearly.
+Every online blogger or course often good at explaining certain concepts, this collection aims to gather online resources which best explain each concept of machine learning.

 ## Probability